josephenguehard/PatentChallenge/README.md

 I used the XGBoost classifier to do this task.
 I also one hot encoded most of the categorical features, and undertook some specific transformations for a few other features.

 # Result
 I achieved a score of 0.7185 (AUC).
-This model was ranked fiths among 71 participants.
+This model was ranked 5th among 71 participants.